Water supply and sanitation in the Philippines: Water districts

 A water district is an entity that is legally and financially separate from the municipality.
 In urban areas outside of Metro Manila, water districts served around 15.3 million people from 861 municipalities in 2011.
 To form a water district, the local government needs confirmation from the Local Water Utilities Administration (LWUA), a specialized lending institution for provincial waterworks, from which it will receive technical assistance and financial support.
 The local government appoints the board members of the water districts.
 This system typically has better performance and higher cost recovery than water systems that are run directly by municipalities.
 The Philippine Association of Water Districts (PAWD), fosters the exchange of experiences between water districts and provides training to its members.
 In 2010, USAID and the ADB agreed to support PAWD in establishing a national Water Operators Partnerships (WOPs) program that promotes twinning partnerships among Water Districts.

 Large-scale private operators

-The zones of Metro Manila allocated to Maynilad Water (red) and Manila Water (blue).
+The zones of Metro Manila allocated to Maynilad (red) and Manila Water (blue).

 In Metro Manila, water service has been carried out by two private concessionaires since 1997: The Manila Water Company in the East Zone, and Maynilad Water Services, Inc. in the West Zone.
 Although national government has supported private service providers since the 1990s, there are few arrangements outside of Metro Manila.
 Joint ventures exist in Tagbilaran City and in Subic Bay.
 These private water service providers provide Level III services together with water districts.